volfegan/GeometricAlgorithms/README.md

 ![Plane Sweep Intersections- Number of segments Vs Processing Time for a random length generated segment](imgs/PlaneSweepIntersections_Number_of_segments_Vs_Time_random_lines.png)

 In the graph, we see the Bentley-Ottmann algorithm is less efficient than the bruteforce search until around 200 segment lines (each measure is spaced by 100).
 The number of checks in the brute force increases as expected O(n²) (see 1st graph above), on the other hand, the Bentley-Ottmann algorithm the number of events grows somewhat linearly for this case.
-But since for each event there are a lot happening: writing/deleting/get operations in the eventQ and statusT, it is much more demanding than a simple intersection check from the bruteforce operation.
+An event consist of handling segments start points, end poings and intersetions.
+But since for each event there are a lot happening: write/delete/get operations in the eventQ and statusT, it is much more demanding than a simple intersection check from the bruteforce operation.

 ![Plane Sweep Intersections- Number of segments Vs events](imgs/PlaneSweepIntersections_No._of_segments_Vs._No._of_events.png)